xZeko-SRC/DevGoose/README.md

-<center> # DevGoose is now Honk Menu!
+# DevGoose is now Honk Menu!
 Please visit [Honk Menu](https://github.com/xZeko-SRC/Honk-Menu) for the Melonloader update!

  <h2> This is a final update to the DevGoose archive. </h2>